Celebrity Cruises Classes Explained: AquaClass vs The Retreat vs Concierge

 Priority Boarding on Embarkation Day

-The embarkation hours of big ocean cruise ships (and the thousands of people trying to board the ship) are rarely someone’s favorite activity, minus the excitement when thinking about getting on the ship at the end of the process.
+The embarkation hours of big ocean cruise ships (and the thousands of people trying to board the ship) are rarely someone’s favorite activity, minus the excitement of getting on the ship at the end of the process.

 AquaClass and Concierge do not enjoy this benefit; only The Retreat does.